pSpaces/Programming-with-Spaces/README.md

 All the above operations may fail (e.g. due to communication errors or denied access) and must return a value stating indicating success or failure.

-## Remote spaces: Ports
+## (2) Provide basic support for accessing remote spaces

-Different communication protocols can be integrated in pSpaces.
-Indeed, the framework abstracts from the specific technology used to support interaction among component.
-The standard communication port integrated in pSpaces is the one based on sockets.
+Access to remote spaces is done via ports.
+The default type of port that implementations should support are sockets.
+Other type of ports may be supported.

-## Adhere to the following protocol for operations on remote spaces
+Several spaces may be accessible through the same port.
+Spaces are hence uniquely identified by global space identifier, defined by a port and a space name.

-Detailed instructions will be included soon.
+## (3) Adhere to the following protocol for operations on remote spaces

 ### CORE Protocol